jorisvink/libkyrka/README.md

 and even make use of existing sanctum infrastructure (such as cathedrals for discovery and relay or key distribution).

+Note that libkyrka is not thread-safe and you may not run different KYRKA contexts in different threads.
+It was designed to be run on an event loop using single-threaded i/o multiplexing.

 # Building

 ```